Ashton Eaton: Early life and education

+Sports career

 Collegiate career

 Eaton was initially coached at Oregon by Dan Steele, the associate director of track and a former decathlete.
 Under Steele, Eaton rapidly improved in the 1500 m, high jump, hurdles, and pole vault.
 He improved his pole vault by nearly 4 ft in one year, and reached 8,000 points by his sixth collegiate decathlon.
 After Steele left in 2010 to coach at the University of Northern Iowa, the university hired decathlon coach Harry Marra (who had trained Olympic decathletes Dan O'Brien and Dave Johnson) to further develop Eaton's skills.

-In his first year as an Oregon Duck 2006–07, he was one of only three freshmen nationwide to qualify provisionally for NCAAs in the combined events, both indoors and outdoors.
-Finished second in Pac-10 Championships decathlon with a season-best 7,123 points in only his second career decathlon.
-He then placed third at the USA Junior Championships decathlon (7,155 points) and second in the long jump (24-0.25), the latter of which earned him a trip to Brazil for the 2007 Pan American Junior Championships.
+In his first year as an Oregon Duck 2006–07, Eaton was one of only three freshmen nationwide to qualify provisionally for NCAAs in the combined events, both indoors and outdoors.
+He finished second in the Pac-10 Championships decathlon with a season-best 7,123 points in only his second career decathlon.
+He then placed third at the USA Junior Championships decathlon (7,155 points) and second in the long jump (24–0.25), the latter of which earned him a trip to Brazil for the 2007 Pan American Junior Championships.

 In 2008, Eaton won the decathlon at the NCAA Men's Outdoor Track and Field Championship.

 In 2009, Eaton defended his decathlon title at the NCAA Championships to win with 8,241 points.
 He also won the heptathlon title at the 2009 NCAA Indoor Championships with 5,988 points.
 Eaton won the Division I field athlete of the year award in 2009.

 At the 2010 NCAA Indoor Championships, Eaton broke the heptathlon world record with a score of 6,499, eclipsing Dan O'Brien's 17-year-old mark by 23 points.
 In June 2010, he won his third consecutive NCAA decathlon title by finishing first in the decathlon with a personal best of 8,457 points.
 He was the first male athlete to win 3 consecutive titles in the decathlon.
 In 2010, Eaton won The Bowerman, given annually to the best male and female U.S. collegiate track and field athletes.
 Eaton graduated from the University of Oregon the same year.